jyu1992/SplashDB/README.md

 array of Bucket structures, which serves primarily to keep pointers into the key and value locations of each bucket.

-If insertion requires an eviction, the least loaded bucket is selected.
+If insertion requires an eviction, the first free bucket found is selected.
 If all buckets are loaded, we randomly select one.
 We only reinsert into the same bucket if absolutely necessary.

 The probe algorithm makes use of a comparison bitmask, which performs a